imanlab/bgf/README.md

-**Beyond Grip Force: Investigating Trajectory Modulation for Slip Control in Human and Robot Manipulation Tasks**
+**Bio-inspired Slip Control**
 ============

-This repository provides code for experimentation and analysis of the paper titled "Beyond ..."
+This repository provides code for experimentation and analysis of the paper titled "Beyond Grip Force: Investigating Trajectory Modulation for Slip Control in Human and Robot Manipulation Tasks"

 We provde implementation of the following subset of methods described in the paper: